Skip to content

 Method 3PowerShell Method

-1. Right-click the Start button and select Terminal (Admin).
+1. Right-click the Start button and select Terminal (Admin) to open a command-line interface with elevated rights.

 2. To hide the area, run this command: